deficollective/defiscan/src/content/protocols/morpho.md

 /// promises on this.
 ```

 Note that the price oracle in a Morpho market cannot be updated (markets are immutable).
-A permanent failure or staleness of the price feed can thus result in user funds being permanently frozen in Morpho markets.
+A permanent failure or staleness of the price feed can thus result in user funds being permanently frozen in Morpho Markets.

-At the time of writing this review, more than 35% of the live Morpho markets, or more than 30% of Morpho's TVL, make use of this standard price oracle and a Chainlink curated price feed.
+At the time of writing this review, more than 35% of the live Morpho Markets, or more than 30% of Morpho's TVL, make use of this standard price oracle and a Chainlink curated price feed.
 An analysis of this with results can be found on our [GitHub](https://github.com/deficollective/morpho-oracles-analysis).
 Thus, even though technically not enforced, Chainlink forms a critical dependency of the Morpho protocol.

 The Chainlink oracle system itself is upgradeable potentially resulting in the publishing of unintended or malicious prices.
 The permissions to upgrade are controlled by a multisig account with a 4-of-9 signers threshold.
 This multisig account is listed in the Chainlink docs but signers are not publicly announced.
 The Chainlink multisig thus does not suffice the Security Council requirements specified by either L2Beat or DeFiScan resulting in a High centralization score.